Visiting US National Parks in May

 The warm days also make for great hiking weather and this is the best time of the year to hike down into the canyon.
 The most popular trail from the South Rim down to Phantom Ranch at the bottom is the Bright Angel Trail.
 The hike, which involves going up and down a series of steep switchbacks, can get unpleasantly hot in summer.
 In May, though, it is lovely.
 Seeing the canyon from below the rim is an incredible experience and even if you don’t get a reservation for Phantom Ranch, doing part of the trail as a day hike is well worthwhile.

 Grand Canyon is truly as grand as the name suggests, and experiencing it in the perfect May weather is seeing it at its very best.
-Check out my Grand Canyon Guide HERE!
 Photo and article by Parks Collecting

 Grand Canyon Lodging & Tours

-Grand Teton National Park in May can be an “iffy” time to go because the weather can be unpredictable.
+When planning to visit Grand Teton National Park in May keep in mind it can be an “iffy” time to go because the weather can be unpredictable.
 Be prepared for sun and snow.
 Keep your eye on the forecast, but at the least, you should pack and wear layers and have a fleece jacket, hat and gloves available.

 There are also fantastic spots to photograph Grand Teton National Park for those who enjoy nature photography.
 The wildflowers and wildlife come alive in May at Grand Teton!